-Assessment of the strategic case and strategic alignment of the proposed project or action.
-Including role in the wider area, region and network of Community Facilities.
+Assessment of the strategic case and strategic alignment of the proposed project.
+Includes role in the wider area, region and network of community facilities.

-3. QLDC Priority Assessment Category Sub-category Evaluation Criteria Weighting Network 40% Network Contribution Impact of the facility (or lack of a facility) on the regional network of community facilities.
-10% Gap or Growth Level of demonstrated community need (excess demand, existing gap, new demand) 10% Catchment size Facility level (local, destination, regional), catchment population size and timing of projected population growth 10% Optimisation Potential for optimisation (increased use, flexibility, efficiency or divestment) 10% Community 40% Community Board priority Identified as a local board priority 15% Impact in the community Impact and criticality of the facility in the community, including the impact of geographic isolation, accessibility or inclusion 10% Catalyst or Opportunity Major change from external driver or significant opportunity that is time-specific 10% Alternative provision / collaboration Level of alternative provision that can meet interim demand, scope to foster collaboration 5% Building Fit-for-purpose Size or layout restrictions / limitations 10% 20% Condition Urgent physical building issues to be addressed 10% Each ranked out o f 10 and then weighted to give total out of 100 TOTAL
+3. QLDC Priority Assessment Category Sub-category Evaluation Criteria Weighting Network 40% Network contribution Impact of the facility (or lack of a facility) on the regional network of community facilities.
+Gap or growth Level of demonstrated community need (excess demand, existing gap, new demand).
+10% Catchment area size Facility level (local, destination, regional), catchment area population size and timing of projected population growth.
+10% Optimisation Potential for optimisation (increased use, flexibility, efficiency or divestment).
+10% Community 40% Community Board priority Impact in the community Impact and criticality of the facility in the community, including the impact of geographic isolation, accessibility, inclusion and wellbeing outcomes for the community.
+10% Catalyst or opportunity Major change from external driver or significant opportunity that is time-specific.
+10% Alternative provision / collaboration Level of alternative provision that can meet interim demand, scope to foster collaboration.
+5% Building 20% Fit-for-purpose Size or layout restrictions / limitations.
+Climate responsiveness / working with eco-design experts and third party funders, as outlined in the QLDC Climate Action Plan 2019-2022 (page 18).
+10% Condition Urgent physical building issues to be addressed.
+10% Each ranked out of 10 and then weighted to give total out of 100